How to grow broccoli

 Calabrese is best grown from seed in a proper, sectioned seedling tray to minimize root disturbance when you plant out which will be about a month after sowing.
 Harden your seedlings off for about 10 days (using a cloche or fleece or bringing them in at night) before planting out.
 Plant about 20cm apart and give them a light feed to give them a good start.

 Make sure you regularly water your broccoli especially when planting out or during periods of dry weather and keep the area around your plants well weeded.
 A layer of mulch can work well for keeping the weeds down and the moisture in and look out for pests, particularly in the early days.
 You may need to use slug pellets or netting.

 Your calabrese should be ready to harvest from July onwards depending when you planted but keep a careful eye on it because it is easy to let it go over.
 If it starts to open up and turn yellow, you’ve missed the boat.
 If it has started to flower, it’s no longer edible.

 Your sprouting broccoli will take a bit longer and will ready from late autumn right through to spring, depending again on when you planted.
-Harvest your calabrese by cutting it off at the stalk with a sharpe knife about 10cm below the head and with sprouting broccoli try and include a few of the side stems when you cut.
+Harvest your calabrese by cutting it off at the stalk with a sharp knife about 10cm below the head and with sprouting broccoli try and include a few of the side stems when you cut.